krakrukra/PocketAdmin/README.md

 ## usage

-By default AutoKeys shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
+By default PocketAdmin shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
 For any keystrokes to be injected, the USB flash drive must have a FAT filesystem on the first partition
 of the disk, with a text file named payload.txt in the root directory.
 After that the built-in interpreter
 will run commands from that file, which are mostly the same as in existing [ducky script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)